A project of Environment Canada - Atlantic and Québec Regions in conjunction with the partners and sponsors detailed below.

 This study was conducted by the Canadian Wildlife Service, and is one of several projects funded by the Sea Duck Joint Venture to improve our understanding of the delineation of sea duck populations across North America.

-The primary partners were Environment Canada and the USGS.
-Logistic support and local expertise was provided by the New Brunswick DNR and the USFWS.
+The primary partners for the behavioural study were Environment Canada and McGill University, and the primary partners for the movement study were Environment Canada and the USGS.
+Logistic support and local expertise was provided by Sikumiut Environmental Ltd.

 Links to Partner projects: